xstof/Quiz/deploy/secure-with-aad/README.md

      Get-AzureRmADApplication

-Then create client credentials for both apps:
+Then create client credentials for both the Quiz Client:

-    New-AzureRmADAppCredential -ApplicationId [QUIZAPI-APPID-GOES-HERE] -Password [PASSWORD-GOES-HERE]
     New-AzureRmADAppCredential -ApplicationId [QUIZCLIENT-APPID-GOES-HERE] -Password [PASSWORD-GOES-HERE]

-And a service principle for each:
+And a service principle for the Quiz API:

    New-AzureRmADServicePrincipal -ApplicationId [QUIZAPI-APPID-GOES-HERE]

-   New-AzureRmADServicePrincipal -ApplicationId [QUIZCLIENT-APPID-GOES-HERE]
+Alternatively, the above steps are automated in the script `Register-AAD-Apps.ps1`.

 ## Configure App Service "EasyAuth"
-Likely you'll want to use the Advanced tab, as you need an AAD where you are admin.
+Likely you'll want to use the Advanced tab, as you need an AAD in which you are global admin.

 - Client ID: is the client ID for the Quiz API itself
 - Issuer URL: looks like `https://sts.windows.net/[YOUR-AAD-GUID-GOES-HERE]/`